backend-developers-ltd/ComputeHorde/miner/envs/runner/README.md

 docker run --runtime=nvidia --gpus all backenddevelopersltd/compute-horde-job:v0-latest --runtime 600 --restore-disable --attack-mode 3 --workload-profile 3 --optimized-kernel-enable --hash-type 1410 --hex-salt -1 ?l?d?u --outfile-format 2 --quiet 5726c17704f709432e2c7d816b8b3fc3236263c4cf7383267bf13bea22e91a85:55507f1971ff79d5 ?1?1?1?1?1?1
 ```

-For example, on ubuntu you can install all the required drivers with:

 If everything works fine, you should see `mQNJTt` and nothing else in stdout (some warnings in stderr)
 are negligible.